hammer/docs.targetvalidation.org/faq/spin-your-own-instance.md

 **It is important to note** that this snapshot is different from the files availables on our Downloads page.
 Those evidence and association files are the product of a pre-processed export through our Rest API \([http://api.opentargets.io/v3/platform/docs](https://urldefense.proofpoint.com/v2/url?u=http-3A__api.opentargets.io_v3_platform_docs&d=DwMFAw&c=n7UHtw8cUfEZZQ61ciL2BA&r=ZhzBE4adkrwWFCLwUz8sl2L08pOinkSBPT2-kXiY-Ls&m=kH1T4SDn11hFQ5Rsq4SaY01V95F6paxQ3cd3ENufcWQ&s=WJWMFx9Gjum2gFZIOciZVlBA6cA5CTRIBZxPbxpsGDY&e=)\) using our python client \([https://github.com/opentargets/opentargets-py](https://urldefense.proofpoint.com/v2/url?u=https-3A__github.com_opentargets_opentargets-2Dpy&d=DwMFAw&c=n7UHtw8cUfEZZQ61ciL2BA&r=ZhzBE4adkrwWFCLwUz8sl2L08pOinkSBPT2-kXiY-Ls&m=kH1T4SDn11hFQ5Rsq4SaY01V95F6paxQ3cd3ENufcWQ&s=tG-jseMMiXHvfQf3DOh2b4TQO2KOCBYVdh4T6ktJKvE&e=)\).
 They cannot be used to restore our application.
 Although these files are not a database dump per se, they have been formatted and can serve as inputs for your in-house tools: each line represents a fully dumped \(serialised to a string\) JSON-object independent of each other

-#### How to restore using the public snapshot
+## How to restore using the public snapshot

+### Pre-requisites:

+* docker \(on mac osx you can install the [docker for mac](https://docs.docker.com/docker-for-mac/) app \)

 Assuming you are following the official instructions and use [docker to run elasticsearch](https://www.elastic.co/guide/en/elasticsearch/reference/5.6/docker.html), you can trigger the snapshot restore following these steps:

 1\) Whitelist the url of our repo when you \`docker run\` by passing an environment variable:

 ```
-docker run -p 9200:9200 -p 9300:9300 -e "discovery.type=single-node" –e “repositories.url.allowed_urls= ['
+docker run -p 9200:9200 -p 9300:9300 -e "discovery.type=single-node" –e "repositories.url.allowed_urls= ['
-http://storage.googleapis.com/*']“ docker.elastic.co/elasticsearch/elasticsearch:5.6
+http://storage.googleapis.com/*']" docker.elastic.co/elasticsearch/elasticsearch:5.6.8
 ```

+If you get a "invalid reference format" error, doublecheck that the container tag has not changed by visiting the elasticsearch [docker container listings](https://www.docker.elastic.co/).

-More details on why you have to do this can be found in the official [elasticsearch documentation on read only URL repositories](https://www.elastic.co/guide/en/elasticsearch/reference/5.6/modules-snapshots.html#_read_only_url_repository).
+More details on why you have to do specify `repositories.url.allowed_urls`  can be found in the official [elasticsearch documentation on read only URL repositories](https://www.elastic.co/guide/en/elasticsearch/reference/5.6/modules-snapshots.html#_read_only_url_repository).

 2\) then - again [following the documentation](https://www.elastic.co/guide/en/elasticsearch/reference/5.6/modules-snapshots.html#_repositories) - you register the repo using the URL above: